zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 her tutors in every subject and enrolling her in su mmer programs.”
 A “tutor” (tutor) is a person who provides one-on-one or pers onal instruction outside of a classroom to a student who is having difficulty.

-Many parents will pay someone or pay an organizatio n to give their sons and daughters extra help in academic subjects outside o f school.
+Many parents will pay someone or pay an organizatio n to give their sons and daughters extra help in academic subjects outside of school.
 This happens in many different countries including here in the U.S.  Some parents will send their students to “summer programs.”
 These are basically schools that take place in the summer time to help students do better or to he lp students learn more than they could learn in their own regular schools.

 Jeannie says, “Maybe she just needs more time.”
 Wil liam says, “And let her waste her potential?”
 A person’s “potential” (poten tial) is the set of skills or abilities that a person has that could be developed  further.
 Your “potential” is what you could do in the future based on the skills , intellect, or talent that you have now.
 You could talk about a student having “gr eat potential” as a mathematician or as a musician.
 That means that the  student isn’t a great mathematician or a musician now, but could be in the future.

 William doesn’t want to waste his daughter’s potent ial.
 He says, “What kind of father would I be then?” meaning if I did that, I w ould not be a very good father.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]